greenplum-db/diskquota/doc/hard_limit.md

 1. Observing intermediate states of a query under Greenplum's MVCC mechanism.
 2. Ensuring data consistency after seeing uncommitted changes.

-The rest of this doc will analyze the three challenges, propose possible approaches to tackle them, and introduce the design choices with the rationales behind.
+The rest of this doc will analyze the challenges, propose possible approaches to tackle them, and introduce the design decisions with the rationales behind.

 ## Challenge 1: Observing Intermediate States